Tom and Jerry: The Fast and the Furry

-Tom and Jerry: The Fast and the Furry is a 2005 American animated action-adventure comedy film featuring the cat-and-mouse duo Tom and Jerry.
+Tom and Jerry: The Fast and the Furry is a 2005 American animated action-adventure racing comedy film featuring the cat-and-mouse duo Tom and Jerry.
 Produced by Warner Bros.
 Animation and Turner Entertainment Co., it is the third made-for-video Tom and Jerry film.
 Alongside Tom and Jerry: Blast Off to Mars (also written and directed by Bill Kopp), the release of the film coincided with the 65th anniversary of the cat-and-mouse team's debut in 1940.

 The Fast and the Furry was first released theatrically in selected cities of the United States by Kidtoon Films on September 3, 2005.
 The film was then released on both VHS (making it the final Tom and Jerry film to be released in that format) and DVD on October 11, 2005, and on Blu-ray on April 5, 2011.